Effective as of December 17, 2018

 AFTER THE AUCTION

 Buyers are required to pay for purchases immediately following the auction unless other arrangements are agreed with Phillips in writing in advance of the sale.
 Payment must be made in US dollars either by cash, check drawn on a US bank or wire transfer, as noted in Paragraph 6 of the Conditions of Sale.
-It is our corporate policy not to make or accept single or multiple payments in cash or cash equivalents in excess of US$10,000.
+It is our corporate policy not to make or accept single or multiple payments in cash or cash equivalents in excess of US$2,000 in any calendar year.

 As a courtesy to clients, Phillips will accept American Express, Visa and MasterCard to pay for invoices of $50,000 or less.